 3) He’s the icon of a city… a real city.

-As someone with a cheesy, goofy, sarcastic and witty sense of humor like myself (just play along for now), I was immediately hooked on Spider-Man when I started reading his comics eons ago; whch is approximately 2 decades in geek years.
+As someone with a cheesy, goofy, sarcastic, and witty sense of humor like myself (just play along for now), I was immediately hooked on Spider-Man when I started reading his comics eons ago, which is approximately two decades in geek years.

 5) “With great power comes great responsibility.”